mm80843/T3.5/docs/Benef/PBN__Benef_187.md

 # __Increased accessibility to green space__

-## Name of the Benefit

-Proximity to green space is important for physical and mental health, particularly for vulnerable populations

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved accessibility to green space can enhance quality of life and property values for these populations](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_192.md)